onera/Noda/doc/source/basic_use.rst

 .. note::

-   In the cylindrical and spherical geometries:
+   In the cylindre and spherical geometries:

    * The space coordinate is named  :math:`z`, instead of the usual :math:`\rho` or :math:`r`, to favor compatibility across the three geometries.
-   * The simulation domain is represented by positive radial coordinates, and the left-hand domain border is closest to the centre of symmetry.
+   * The simulation domain is represented by a radial coordinate, and the left-hand domain border is closest to the centre of symmetry.
      Therefore the following is enforced:
      :math:`0 \leq z_\mathrm{min} < z_\mathrm{max}`.